viveknathani/viveknathani.github.io/src/static/markdown/blog/grokking-nat-and-packet-mangling-in-linux.md

 ## NAT around you as an engineer - docker!

-Even if you’ve never written a firewall rule in your life, if you’ve used Docker, you’ve been relying on Linux NAT.
+Even if you’ve never written a firewall rule in your life, if you’ve used docker, you’ve been relying on linux NAT.
 Every time you run:
 ```
 docker run -p 8080:80 nginx # ${host_port}:${container_port}
 ```

-As per Docker's [docs](https://docs.docker.com/engine/network/packet-filtering-firewalls/), they use `iptables`.
+As per docker's [docs](https://docs.docker.com/engine/network/packet-filtering-firewalls/), they use `iptables`.
 So we should expect a rule like this:
 ```
 iptables -t nat -A PREROUTING -p tcp --dport 8080 -j DNAT --to-destination 172.17.0.2:80
 ```

-This tells the Linux kernel: <i>“If a packet comes to port 8080 on the host, rewrite its destination IP and port to send it into the container.”</i>
+This tells the linux kernel: <i>“If a packet comes to port 8080 on the host, rewrite its destination IP and port to send it into the container.”</i>

 The point is: NAT isn't just a data-center or an ISP thing.
 It's everywhere!